Sting-DR/Nerevar-Moon-and-Star/FAQ.md

 - Ammo Count HUD
 - Nearby Doors (OpenMW)
 - Sun's Dusk: UI (can be dragged around when the game is paused)
-- Best Friends Forever: HUD
+- Best Friends Forever: HUD (follower HUD that only appears when you have a companion in your party)

  ---
 ### OpenMW Crash / Shaders not working properly: